statisticsnorway/react-form-fields-library/README.md

 * The library uses Semantic-UI for styling and therefore requires your React application to to have `semantic-ui-css` and `semantic-ui-react` as dependencies
 * Do not forget to wrap your DCFormField components inside the semantic-ui-react component `Form` (like in the example above)
 * Also do not forget to add `import 'semantic-ui-css/semantic.min.css'` in your `index.js`
+* The DCDate component uses Moment.js and React Date Picker so if you wish to use it you need `react-datepicker` and `moment` as dependencies
 * The form components store their value in sessionStorage at the moment so to fetch the value from the component do this:

 ```javascript